mnmlstme/styleboard/README.md

 # StyleBoard

-**StyleBoard** is a single-page web application which analyzes the CSS of your site and generates an interactive styleguide which documents and tests your CSS.
+**StyleBoard** is a single-page web application which analyzes the CSS of your site and generates an interactive styleguide to document and test your CSS.

-Using modular CSS conventions (such as [SMACSS](http://smacss.com)), **StyleBoard** will find patterns in the CSS and build a styleguide for those patterns, including live HTML examples of the patterns.
+Using modular CSS conventions (such as [SMACSS](http://smacss.com)), **StyleBoard** will find patterns in the CSS and build a styleguide for those patterns.
-Documentation, examples, and other directives are added to the CSS using [StyleDoc](StyleDoc.md) comments.
+Additional documentation and live examples can added to the CSS using [StyleDoc](StyleDoc.md) comments.

-The styleguide is maintained entirely in the CSS file(s), so there is no external documentation to keep in sync.
+**StyleBoard** can read the same (un-minified) CSS file that your site is using, so it will always be up-to-date.
+There is no separate task to build the styleguide, because **Styleboard** runs in the browser.

+Because it reads the generated CSS, **Styleboard** is pre-processor agnostic.
+You can use any pre-processor, though if StyleDoc is used, the pre-processor will need to pass comments through to the output.

+Javascript components, and examples written in Javascript, are also supported.
+Although **Styleboard** is written in Backbone, your components can be written in any framework, including AngularJS.

 ## Try It Now!

-Just clone the git repo and open `index.html` in your browser.
-With the default configuration, **StyleBoard** builds a styleguide for its own CSS.
+Just clone the git repo and open `dist/index.html` in your browser.

-## Feature Roadmap

-The intent is that the styleguide will be interactive, allowing for rapid in-browser experimentation.

-* Examples will be editable, so you can substitute your own text to see how it will look within the context of the pattern.
-* If **StyleBoard** finds CSS classes which modify the style of a pattern, it will create controls to let you cycle through viewing the variations.
+With the default
+configuration, **StyleBoard** builds a styleguide for its own CSS.